BMG-Esports/stats-api-docs/src/pages/index.md

 # Brawlhalla Stats API

-The Brawlhalla Esports Stats API provides a rich API for getting stats based on historical player performance in Brawlhalla esports tournaments.
+The Brawlhalla Stats API provides a rich API for getting stats based on historical player performance in Brawlhalla esports tournaments.